aksel-blaise/garymorph/analysis/landmarking-protocol.md

 replicable reference geometry across the sample in *Geomagic Design X* made it a better option for the dynamic design process.

+Components of this analytical work flow were developed and funded by a Preservation Technology and Training grant (P14AP00138) to RZS from the National Center for Preservation Technology and Training.
+Funding for this project was provided to RZS by the National Forests and Grasslands in Texas (15-PA-11081300-033).

 ### References cited

 <div id="refs" class="references">